rachelsinclair/gl-battleships/README.md

 ---

 Hrfff.
 Okay!
 Got a couple of unit tests set up.
 I'm not 100% convinced I'm angling at the right thing with them, but let's just work with it for now.

+---

+Matt comes in to save the day!
+He really helped me to get this off the ground and reminded me of a few vital things.
+What I took away:
+- If you're struggling to choose between two different ways of implementing something, just pick one and try it.
+- Sloppy but working code now is better than perfect code never.

+Without defined time constraints, it's incredibly easy for me to overthink myself into inaction.
+When self-accountability is low, having somebody there who can kick me into action does wonders.